How to Lift LTO Alarm Tag on Motor Vehicle

 • Note that all types of changes are subject to inspection as it needs to be checked for safety.

-• That said, the procedure always comes with other fees.
+• That said, the change body procedure always comes with other fees.

 • Changing the body of a motor vehicle is an optional procedure.